 Procedure Screening (2 to 4 weeks before Day 1) Intervention period (Weeks) Follow-up (12 weeks) Notes

 0 (Day 1) 4 8 12 24

-Visit 1 2 a 3 4 5 6 b (EOT) 7 (EOS) Visit window: ±3 days for Visits 3, 4, 5, 6, and 7.
+Visit 1 2 ^a 3 4 5 6 ^b (EOT) 7 (EOS) Visit window: ± 3 days for Visits 3, 4, 5, 6, and 7.

-Optional DNA (whole blood) sample h X

-Optional RNA (whole blood) sample h X X

-Efficacyd

-WI-NRS NRS: once a day from Screening to EOS To be recorded once a day in e-diary.

-Pain-NRS

-Sleep-NRS

-DLQI X X X X X Entered by participant during site visit on a tablet provided to the site.
+DLQI X X X X X X Entered by participant during site visit on a tablet provided to the site.

 HADS X X X X

 EQ-5D-5L X X X X

 PGIS X X X X X X

 PGIC X X X X

 Missed school/work days (baseline version) X

 Missed school/work days (postbaseline version) X X X

 Modified PAS (screening- baseline version) X X Investigator's assessment to be entered on a tablet provided to the site.

 Modified PAS (follow-up version) X X X X X

 IGA PN-A and IGA PN-S X X X X X X

+Optional photography (substudy) X X X X X X

-- a All assessments at Visit 2 (Day 1) are to be conducted pre-IMP dose with the exception of the assessment of local tolerability of SC injections. - b Participants who discontinue the study treatment prematurely (prior to completing the 24-week treatment period) will perform the EOT assessments at the time of discontinuation to assure a complete clinical assessment in close temporal proximity to the premature termination of study treatment.
-In addition, to allow assessment of participant outcomes over the stipulated study period, participants will be asked and encouraged to complete all remaining study visits and participate in all assessments according to the visit schedule. - c In case of results showing HBs Ag (negative) and HBc Ab (positive), an HBV DNA testing will be performed and should be confirmed negative prior to randomization.
-In case of results showing HCV Ab (positive), HCV RNA testing will be performed and should be confirmed negative prior to randomization. - d Assessments/procedures should be conducted in the following order: PRO, investigator assessments, safety and laboratory assessments (including sample collection for ADA, PK, biomarker, and optional DNA and RNA), and administration of IMP. - e Refer to [Section 10.2](#) and central lab manual for collection details. - f PK and ADA samples to be collected prior to the administration of the drug.
-In the event of any SAE, any AE of severe injection site reaction lasting longer than 24 hours, or any AESI of anaphylactic reaction or systemic allergic reaction that is related to IMP and require treatment, PK and ADA samples will be collected at or near the onset of the event for any additional analysis if required or for archival purposes. - g Pregnancy will lead to definitive treatment discontinuation in all cases.
-Female (WOCBP) participants will be supplied with urine dipsticks for use between visits and complete the Home pregnancy diary. - h DNA sample should be collected at the Day 1 visit, but can be collected at any visit during the study.
+a All assessments at Visit 2 (Day 1) are to be conducted pre-IMP dose with the exception of the assessment of local tolerability of SC injections.

+b Participants who discontinue the study treatment prematurely (prior to completing the 24-week treatment period) will perform the EOT assessments at the time of discontinuation to assure a complete clinical assessment in close temporal proximity to the premature termination of study treatment.
+In addition, to allow assessment of participant outcomes over the stipulated study period, participants will be asked and encouraged to complete all remaining study visits and participate in all assessments according to the visit schedule.

+c In case of results showing HBs Ag (negative) and HBc Ab (positive), an HBV DNA testing will be performed and should be confirmed negative prior to randomization.
+In case of results showing HCV Ab (positive), HCV RNA testing will be performed and should be confirmed negative prior to randomization.

+d Assessments/procedures should be conducted in the following order: PRO, investigator assessments, safety and laboratory assessments (including sample collection for ADA, PK, biomarker, and optional DNA and RNA), and administration of IMP.

+e Refer to [Section 10.2](#) and central lab manual for collection details.

+f PK and ADA samples to be collected prior to the administration of the drug.
+In the event of any SAE, any AE of severe injection site reaction lasting longer than 24 hours, or any AESI of anaphylactic reaction or systemic allergic reaction that is related to IMP and require treatment, PK and ADA samples will be collected at or near the onset of the event for any additional analysis if required or for archival purposes.
+Samples for ADA will only be collected for analysis in the event of any SAE for participants from China sites.

+g Pregnancy will lead to definitive treatment discontinuation in all cases.
+Female (WOCBP) participants will be supplied with urine dipsticks for use between visits and complete the Home pregnancy diary.

+h DNA sample should be collected at the Day 1 visit, but can be collected at any visit during the study.
 RNA samples must be collected before the administration of the first dose of study drug and at Week 24.